aman9074/ProblemSolution/README.md

-# HackerRankSolution
+# ProblemSolution
-The repository is to publish java programs aimed to solve interesting problem statements in Hacker rank
+The repository is to attempt interesting ways to solve problem statements

 Below are some ways to execute program: